josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 ### ref T
 * AsIntPtr&lt;T&gt;()
 Gets a signed pointer to referenced memory by generic managed reference.
+* AsIntPtr&lt;T&gt;()
+Gets a signed pointer to referenced memory by generic managed reference.
 * AsUIntPtr&lt;T&gt;()
 Gets a unsigned pointer to referenced memory by generic managed reference.
+* AsReferenceOf&lt;TSource, TDestination&gt;()
+Creates a memory reference to a TDestination generic type value from an exising memory reference to a TSource generic type value.

 ## UnmanagedValueExtensions
 ### T
 * AsBytes&lt;T&gt;()
 Gets the binary data from unmanaged value.
-* AsValues&lt;TFrom, TTo&gt;()
+* AsValues&lt;TSource, TDestination&gt;()
-Creates an array of TTo generic type from an array of TFrom generic type.
+Creates an array of TDestination generic type from an array of TSource generic type.

 ## InputValue
 Supports a value type that can be referenced.